aionnetwork/aion/DOCKER.md

 # Dockerization

+Provides a container that can run the AION kernel.
+Can also attach a remote debugger if necessary.

+## Limitations

+Currently this image there does NOT support running CLI commands before the kernel startup.
+One needs to build a custom image and bake in other CLI commands if necessary (override the container startup script).

 ## Prerequisites

 - docker-compose (docker-compose version 1.21.0, build 5920eb0)
 - docker (>= Docker version 17.12.1-ce, build 7390fc6)

 The kernel can be deployed as a container using the Dockerfile present in the root of the repo.
-The docker image can be built and pushed using the `pack_docker` and `push_docker` ant targets.
+The docker image can be built using the `pack_docker` ant target.
 Local development can leverage `ant pack_dev_docker` to build a custom image based on current code base.

 ## Building